 The arms race could only be ended in two ways.
 It could be ended by a catastrophe, a nuclear holocaust.
 Or the participants could walk away from it.

 Luckily, that’s what happened: The Soviets called it quits—and there was no catastrophe.

 The race between food and population is the same.
-It can be ended by catastrophe, when simply too much of our planet’s biomass is tied up in humans, and fundamental ecological systems collapse.
+It can be ended by catastrophe when simply too much of our planet’s biomass is tied up in humans, and fundamental ecological systems collapse.
 And if we refuse to abandon the race, it will end that way—probably not in my lifetime, but very probably in the lifetime of many of you.
 But the race doesn’t have to end that way.
-It can end the way the arms race ended, by people simply walking away from it.
-We can say, “We understand now that there can be no final triumph of food over population.
-This is because every single win made on the side of food is answered by a win on the side of population.
+It can end the way the arms race ended, with people simply walking away from it.
+We can say, “We understand now that there can be no final triumph of food overpopulation.
+This is because every single win made on the side of food is answered by a win on the side of the population.
 It has to be that way, it always HAS been that way, and we can see that it’s never going to STOP being that way.”

 The strange thing is that many people HATE hearing all this—yet I’m clearly pointing out a path of possibility and hope.
 I’m not a doom merchant, my compass is set firmly on success.
 Our population explosion is a problem we CAN get a handle on, provided we all start reaching for it with that third hand.